 - Rotational dizziness

-Those with vertigo usually describe the condition as a spinning sensation.
+People with this condition usually describe it as a spinning sensation.
 It may also feel like you are constantly tilting or swaying, being pulled to one direction or feeling unbalanced.
 Those with peripheral vertigo will often experience ear sensations as well, including ear pain, ringing in the ears, and/or hearing loss.

 Treating Vertigo In Denver At McWhorter CNR

-The symptoms of vertigo can cause great interference in your daily routines.
-There are a multitude of vertigo treatment options that can benefit those who suffer from vertigo.
+This medical condition can cause great interference in your daily routines.
+There are a multitude of treatment options that can benefit those who suffer from this condition.
 Those treatments can depend on your type of VAD.
 For some cases of peripheral vertigo, antibiotics and prescription medications are the go-to treatment method.
 This approach can, however, negatively impact your immune system and have other negative side effects.
 In more extreme cases, surgery may be required to remove part of your inner ear.
 This costly route should really be your last resort.

-At McWhorter CNR, we have developed a thorough understanding of how to best treat vertigo-associated diseases.
-Our experienced clinicians will use an advanced vertigo treatment method called Balance Concepts.
+At McWhorter CNR, we have developed a thorough understanding of how to best treat VADs.
+Our experienced clinicians will use an advanced treatment method called Balance Concepts.
 With this cutting-edge treatment, we can help you re-coordinate your balance control through drug-free physical therapy.

 In addition to the traditional drug-free treatment route, we also offer a wide variety of cutting-edge treatments, like GyroStim or Sensory Integration, that can be easily integrated into your treatment plan.
-We’ll do our best to ensure you get back to living a happy and healthy life, with less symptoms of vertigo.
+We’ll do our best to ensure you get back to living a happy and healthy life, with less symptoms.

 If you suffer from episodic instances of vertigo, we can help minimize those symptoms and help you live your life to the fullest.
-Contact McWhorter CNR today and get the best innovative vertigo treatment available.
+Contact McWhorter CNR today and get the best innovative vertigo treatment in Denver.